 43 The amendment to s.
 430(2)(a) in the Local Government (Miscellaneous Provisions) Act 1960 Sch.
 1 cl.
 94 would not be included because the section it seeks to amend was repealed by the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 s.
 683.

-44 On the date as at which this compilation was prepared, the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
-14 had not come into operation.
-It reads as follows:
+44 The Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
+14(3) and (4) read as follows:

 “

-14. Local Government (Miscellaneous Provisions) Act 1960 amended and transitional

-(1) The amendment in this section is to the Local Government (Miscellaneous Provisions) Act 1960.

-(2) Section 295 is repealed.

 (3) Despite the repeal of section 295 of the Local Government (Miscellaneous Provisions) Act 1960, section 295(4) and (4a) of that Act continue to apply in relation to the disposal of land where the subdivision of the land was approved before the coming into operation of this section.

 (4) Until minimum standards of construction and drainage are fixed under section 169 of the Planning and Development Act 2005, the minimum standards fixed under section 295(3a) of the Local Government (Miscellaneous Provisions) Act 1960 apply for the purposes of the Planning and Development Act 2005 as if they had been fixed under that Act.